188.8.131.52 SpB mutual obligation requirements - exemptions

 Permanent exemptions from mutual obligation requirements for SpB recipients

 The following list describes certain special circumstances in which an exemption from both the SpB AND the SpB NVH mutual obligation requirements can be permanently granted.

 SpB recipients who are:

-- of work force age, that is has reached the minimum age for YA but has not reached age pension age, and who are permanently incapacitated and would meet all the requirements for DSP (including medical) except for residence requirements, OR
+- of work force age, have reached the minimum age for YA but have not reached age pension age, and who are permanently incapacitated and would meet all the requirements for DSP (including medical) except for residence requirements

 - not of work force age including those below minimum age for YA (15 years if independent, 16 years if not independent) and those who have reached age pension age, OR

 - of work force age who have caring responsibilities who would meet all the requirements for CP and/or CA (including medical) except for residence.

 Temporary exemptions from mutual obligation requirements for SpB recipients